Getting Bred: Thomas gifts Saints Air Jordan 11s

 "He made a lot of guys' Christmas," Ginn said.
 "It's special because of who he is -- you know, having the hype, just everything around him, for him to still be able to think about his teammates.
 Not just the receivers, not just the offense, but for him to think about his whole team just tells you how much he's invested into this program.

-Thomas, who is a Jordan Brand endorser, also gifted everyone on the team a pair of Beats ear buds earlier this year after he signed his record-breaking five-year contract extension worth over $19 million per year.
+Thomas, who is a Jordan Brand endorser, gifted everyone on the team a pair of Beats ear buds earlier this year after he signed his record-breaking, five-year contract extension worth more than $19 million per year.

 "He didn't have to do that.
-But that just shows how genuine he is," said second-year undrafted defensive tackle Taylor Stallworth.
+But that just shows how genuine he is," second-year undrafted defensive tackle Taylor Stallworth said.
 "It's a real brotherhood around here.
 It's a true family.
 That's the type of guys we have on this team.
 I'm real appreciative of it."

-Thomas is 10 catches shy of Harrison's NFL record of 143 catches in a season, set in 2002, and already has more catches than any other receiver through the first four seasons of a career (454, which is 54 more than Jarvis Landry in second place).
+Thomas is 10 catches shy of Harrison's NFL record of 143 catches in a season, set in 2002, and he already has more catches than any other receiver through the first four seasons of a career (454, which are 54 more than that of Jarvis Landry in second place).

-He needs just 58 yards to pass Moss for the most receiving yards by a player in his first four seasons (5,396).
+Thomas needs 58 yards to pass Moss for the most receiving yards by a player in his first four seasons (5,396).